DuchessFrance/DuchessFrance.github.io/docs/_posts/2024/2024-03-31-scala-io-nantes.md

 # Focus on Johanna's and Mehdi's talk

 Starting with a few dance steps, Johanna and Mehdi presented [Kapoeira](https://github.com/lectra-tech/kapoeira/).
-Based on cucmber-scala, Kapoeira is an open source library which implements acceptance tests on kafka streams.
+Based on cucumber-scala, Kapoeira is an open source library which implements acceptance tests on kafka streams.
 It provides a simple language based on Gherkin standards (Given - When - Then) so an automated test can be written by a QA, a PO, or a developer.
 If you're looking for high level automated test on kafka stream, you should definitely watch this video.
 Plus you will love many references about La Cité de la Peur, a classic french comedy.